jxhou/ContentExplorer/design docs/AngularAnimation.md

 Animation state transition (:leave/:enter) can be triggered by attach/detach element to/from DOM; or *=>* by updating trigger binding.

-## **style function**
+## **Style function**
-Style function can used in a variety of places as shown above.
+Style function can be applied in a variety of places as shown above.
 1. Used in state function such as: state('my-state1', style(...)), which defines styles for start/end states.
 Then a simple animate() can be applied to a transition between the start/end states without specifying any style info.
-This is mostly used when apply simple animation to targeted element.
+This is mostly used when apply a simple animation to targeted element.
 When apply sophisticated animation to target component such as coordinating animations among sub-elements of targeted component using query, group function etc., usually state function is not used at all.
 The animation style defining is delayed in other locations as below:
 2. Define style in transition as first step in sequence:
 transition('my-state1 <=> my-state2',
   [
       style(...),
       animate(500, style({height: '250px'}))
   ])
 where the 1st style is used as starting style during animation.
 And similarly style defined in group, query function used as starting style.
 3. style used within animate function as above, which is used as ending style for animation.
 All the styles defined other than in state function are only used during animation.
 The style defined in state function will be persistent after animation ends.